ferrantedev/ud-deep-rl-p2-continuos-control/README.md

 2. Open the terminal and navigate to the p2_navigation folder

-3. Execute pip install -r requirements.txt, this command will install all the dependencies
+3. Execute `pip install -r requirements.txt`, this command will install the required dependencies

 4. Start the Jupyter notebook by running the command jupyter notebook, a new browser tab/window will open with the running notebook